 - are not too similar to someone else’s URL

 It’s important to have a simple, memorable blog URL so people can type it into their browser with ease.
-After reading this article you should have a framework for understanding what makes a good blog URL.
-The next step is to buy one.
-If you need help with that, be sure to check out our article detailing how to buy a custom URL for your blog.
+After reading this post you should have a framework for understanding what makes a good blog URL.
+The next step is to go buy one, so when you get that done be sure to let me know what your new URL is!